Motivic classes of classifying stacks of some semi-direct products: Introduction

-In 2009, Ekedahl \cite{Ekedahl-inv} proved that $B_0(G)$ coincides with a certain second degree {\emph{cohomology}} of the motivic class $\{BG\}$.
-Each group of this cohomology is called the {\em Ekedahl invariant} of $G$ in \cite{Martino-TEIFFG, Intro-Ekedahl-Invariants}, to which we refer for an overview of this topic.
+In 2009, Ekedahl \cite{ekedahl2009geometric} considered the motivic class $\set{BG}$ in the Grothendieck ring of stacks $K_0(\on{Stacks}_k)$.
+Furthermore, when $k$ has characteristic zero, he used the refined Euler characteristic introduced in \cite{ekedahl2009geometric} to construct geometric invariants of $G$, one for each integer $n\geq 1$.
+For $n=2$, his construction recovers $B_0(G)$.
+These invariants are called the Ekedahl invariants of $G$ in \cite{Martino-TEIFFG, martino2017introduction}, to which we refer for an overview of this topic.

-A motivic class is said to be trivial if it coincides with the class $\{\operatorname{Spec}(\mathbf{k})\}$ of a point, that we denote for simplicity {by} $1$.
-Triviality of the class $\{BG\}$ entails triviality of the Ekedahl invariant{s} and, thus, of the Bogomolov multiplier.
-Indeed, in all above-mentioned nonrational instances of the Noether Problem, $\{BG\}$ is not trivial in $\grot{\operatorname{Stack}_{\field}}$.
+We say that $BG$ has trivial motivic class if $\set{BG}=1$ in $K_0(\on{Stacks}_k)$.
+Triviality of the class $\{BG\}$ entails triviality of the Ekedahl invariants and, in particular, of the Bogomolov multiplier; see \cite[Theorem 5.1]{ekedahl2009geometric}.
+This implies that in the aforementioned negative examples to the Noether Problem over an algebraically closed field of characteristic zero, $\{BG\}$ is not trivial in $K_0(\on{Stacks}_k)$.
+The connection between the triviality of $\set{BG}$ and the Noether Problem is intriguing, but so far remains largely unexplained.

-A further point of interest in this triviality problem comes from recent work of Totaro \cite{TOTARO-motive} which relates it with other five interesting properties of finite groups: stable rationality of quotient varieties $\nicefrac{V}{G}$, triviality for the birational motive of the quotient varieties $\nicefrac{V}{G}$, the weak Chow K\"unneth property of $BG$, the Chow K\"{u}nneth property of $BG$ and the mixed Tate property of $BG$.
+A further point of interest in the triviality of $\set{BG}$ comes from recent work of Totaro \cite{totaro2016motive}, which suggests that it might be related to five other interesting properties of finite groups: stable rationality of $BG$, triviality for the birational motive of the quotient varieties $V/G$, the weak Chow K\"unneth property of $BG$, the Chow K\"{u}nneth property of $BG$ and the mixed Tate property of $BG$.
+As explained by Totaro, it is entirely possible that all these properties are equivalent, when $k$ is algebraically closed of characteristic zero.
+For example, if the Bogomolov multiplier $B_0(G)$ is non-trivial, then all the above properties fail for $G$.

+We note that over non-algebraically closed fields the above properties are in general not equivalent.
+For example, if $k$ is a field of characteristic zero admitting a biquadratic field extension, there exist non-constant finite group schemes $G$ over $k$ such that $\set{BG}\neq 1$ and $BG$ is stably rational; see \cite{scavia2018motivic}.